-If you thought you couldn’t possibly add one more cultural festival to your schedule, just wait until you hear about The Saint Demetrios Greek Festival.
-It’s been taking place once a year since 1960, bringing greek culture to Seattle’s Montlake neighborhood.
-Here’s what to expect from this year’s festival.
+The Saint Demetrios Greek Festival has been taking place annually since 1960, bringing greek culture to Seattle’s Montlake neighborhood.
+It’s back this weekend and here’s what to expect from the festival.

 If you’re looking for a truly authentic and even homey festival, Saint Demetrios Greek Festival is for you.
 You’ll be able to enjoy Greek food, music, dancing and culture.
 That includes homemade Greek delicacies from spanakopita to Souvlakia to baklava, all freshly prepared at the festival.